FEES & FUNDING

 - Full Time Study – funding available through Student Finance England

 For full and part time students there is a loan available to pay your tuition fees, which is paid directly to the College.
-For full time students there is also a maintenance loan available (depending on your household income) of up to £8200.
-You then pay these loans back in small, manageable installments when you have finished the course and are earning more than £21,000.
+For full time students there is also a maintenance loan available (depending on your household income).
+You then pay these loans back in small, manageable instalments when you have finished the course and are earning more than £21,000.
 There is additional support for those with children that you don’t have to pay back (for children under 15, or under 17 if they have special educational needs) with 85% of your childcare costs paid (unless you receive the childcare element or Working Tax or Universal Credit) you can get up to £155.24 a week for one child or up to £266.15 a week for more than one child, depending on their household income.
-A Parents Learning Allowance of up to £1573 may also be available.
-There is also a dependents grant available of up to £2757 if you have a partner who is dependent on you financially.
+A Parents Learning Allowance may also be available.
+There is also a dependents grant available if you have a partner who is dependent on you financially.
 If you have a disability there is also additional support available that you don’t pay back through Disabled Students Allowances (DSAs) (see further information on DSAs at www.gov.uk)

 Maintenance Loan Payments